Skip to Content

 And not just with foreigners either.
 Mexicans are incredibly welcoming, and the longer you stay here, the more they’ll integrate you into the community.

 I wasn’t expecting to live in Puerto Vallarta.
-Mexico wasn’t even on my radar, yet it ended up being the place I can’t stop going back to.
+Mexico wasn’t even on my radar, yet it ended up being the place I decided to buy my first property abroad.

 As soon as I moved here, I felt the magic of Puerto Vallarta (which everyone will tell you about).
 There’s just something about this place.